Znack/front-end-tips/javascript.md

 If you critically need to change the library - fork it one Github and point new version in dependencies file (e.g. `package.json`)

 #### How to choose library
 When you need to add new feature to your project (for example new pretty dropdown or URL routing) it is good choice to use some library.
-Usually they are tested and written much better than your own possible decision.
+Usually, they are tested and written much better than your own possible decision.
 Although it is hard for newbies to detect library with a bad code and choose the best when there are a bunch of candidacies.
 Check for each candidacy:
 1. Is there a public repository and where it is?
 2. Is there a documentation and does it describe how to solve exactly your problem?
-3. If there is no detailed documentation learn a source code and understand how it solve your problem?
+3. If there is no detailed documentation learn a source code and understand how it solves your problem?
 4. Learn last issues - does it relate to your problems?
-5. If there are other front-end developers working on the samke project, make a decision together.
+5. If there are other front-end developers working on the same project, make a decision together.

 ## Architecture
 #### Modules
- Always divide your app to modules.
+ Always divide your app into modules.
 Try to make modules with strong cohesion and weak coupling.

 #### Divide modules on layers
  Try to make explicitly and monotonously all modules structure among the whole project.
 Separate all DOM manipulations, managing application state and data fetching from an API server.
 Make the convention about typical module structure and follow it

 #### Place public methods first and private methods last
- All methods try to group be their meaning
+ All methods try to group by their meaning

 #### Try to not mutate one variable in a lot of functions
   Consider following code: